There are times when the planets align and miraculous things happen. For me, that was last weekend.

 We unrolled our mats and faced in the direction of Shoal Creek.

 The area between us and the creek was the chert glade, a rare, desert-like ecosystem that exists right here in southwest Missouri.
-As we saluted the sun, colorful butterflies danced around the blooming bushes just outside the pavilion, joyously welcoming in the season of renewal.
+As we saluted the sun, colorful butterflies danced around the flowers just outside the pavilion.

 As we rolled up our mats, Johanna turned to me.
-“I bet with all of the spring rains, Grand Falls is really flowing.
+“I bet with all of the rain you had here recently, Grand Falls is really flowing.
 Do you mind it we make a quick stop there to check it out?”

 As the largest continuously running waterfall in the state of Missouri, Grand Falls is one of the prettiest natural attractions in the area, and visitors stop here throughout the year.
 As Johanna and I navigated our way among the chert (more chert!) outcroppings to get closer to the falls, we noticed that we weren’t the only ones enjoying the view that morning; there were a few men fishing in the creek, and some kids splashing in the shallow pools.